josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 _Hint: you know that it is happening if there’s a gradual performance decline, while there isn’t any glaring issues in Data Health tab._

 Before we proceed to the final session of this trial, it'd be helpful to know the current date of the simulated environment.
-You can tell by going to the **Model Evaluation** tab and look for the latest date available in the charts.
+You can tell by going to the **Model Evaluation** tab and look for the latest date available on the charts.

 Then please do the following on the GUI:
 * Navigate to **Model Management** tab using the side bar